 \subsection{Model setups}

 Our models correspond to planets shortly after their formation process has been completed.
-The initial model is constructed given a mass, composition profile, and primordial entropy.
-We simulate the evolution for three different planetary masses of $M\low{p}=5\,,\, 10\,\&\,15$ M$_\oplus$.
-To account for the uncertainty in the primordial planetary entropy, we consider three different central specific entropies of $s\low{center, i}=0.5$, $0.6$, and $0.7$ k$\low{B}/$m$\low{H}$, which we refer to as "cold", "warm", and "hot", respectively.
+The initial model was constructed given a mass, composition profile, and primordial entropy.
+We simulated the evolution for three different planetary masses of $M\low{p}=5\,,\, 10\,,$ and $15$ M$_\oplus$.
+To account for the uncertainty in the primordial planetary entropy, we considered three different central specific entropies of $s\low{center, i}=0.5$, $0.6$, and $0.7$ k$\low{B}/$m$\low{H}$, which we refer to as "cold," "warm," and "hot," respectively.

-We create models with a wide and narrow composition gradient.
-Except for Section \ref{sec:ResultsNarrowCompGrad}, we use the wide transition profile if not stated otherwise.
-The envelope metallicity is fixed to $Z\low{env}=0.20$ and the deep interior has $Z\low{int}=1.0$.
-The transition region has a width of $\Delta q=0.1$ in terms of the normalized mass coordinate $q$ for the wide gradient and $\Delta q=0.01$ for the narrow gradient.
-The position is fixed to achieve a bulk composition of $Z_\text{bulk}=0.95$ with a hydrogen-helium ratio of $Y/X=0.34$ based on the solar photosphere \citep{Asplund+2009}.
+We created models with a wide and narrow composition gradient.
+Except for what we report in Section \ref{sec:ResultsNarrowCompGrad} and if not otherwise stated, we used the wide transition profile.
+The envelope metallicity was fixed to $Z\low{env}=0.20$ and the deep interior has $Z\low{int}=1.0$.
+The transition region has a width of $\Delta q=0.1$ in terms of the normalized mass coordinate $q$ for the wide gradient and $\Delta q=0.001$\footnote{The published version contained a typo, stating the width of the narrow gradient as $\Delta q =0.01$.
+The correct value used in the simulations is $\Delta q=0.001$.} for the narrow gradient.
+The position was fixed to achieve a bulk composition of $Z_\text{bulk}=0.95$ with a hydrogen-helium ratio of $Y/X=0.34$ based on the solar photosphere \citep{Asplund+2009}.
 Figure \ref{fig:InitialEntropyCompostionAndTemperatureProfiles} shows the initial specific entropy, composition, and temperature profile for the wide composition gradient (see Figure \ref{fig:InitialEntropyCompostionAndTemperatureProfiles_dq0.01} for the narrow composition gradient).
-Details on how we use MESA's relax options to create our initial model are presented in Appendix \ref{sec:InitialModelMESA}.
+Details on how we used MESA's relax options to create our initial model are presented in Appendix \ref{sec:InitialModelMESA}.